 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 Floating interest earned on the Company's cash balances are considered to be at market interest rates.
-The deposit of \$11,479 (2022 - \$28,709) earns no interest and is deposited with a major bank for the Company's corporate credit card.
+The deposit of \$11,442 at October 31, 2024 (2023 - \$11,479) earns no interest and is deposited with a major bank for the Company's corporate credit card.
 Assuming that all variables remain constant, a change representing a 1% increase or decrease in the interest rate would not have a significant effect for the Company.